barisardic/cs342-dining-philosophers-problem/README.md

-# solution of dining philospers problem developped in C using a Ubuntu virtual machine for cs342 course.
-The added report explains the project further.
+# Solution for the dining philospers problem developped in C using an Ubuntu virtual machine for the cs342 course.
+Report explains the project further.